 Mindfulness is crucial to building new habits because when we pay attention we can choose to move toward the changes that serve us.

 New habits are built more easily if done in pursuit of a reward, rather than in avoidance of punishment.
 Making new behaviors enjoyable and fun makes change easier for us and for our people.

 Coaching helps people make permanent behavior change by providing knowledge, structure, accountability, and inspiration.

-First, leaders gain self-knowledge, deepen their ability to connect to others, and develop new habits of mind which increases their ability to be emotionally and behaviorally agile: the foundation of leadership excellence (and a thriving life).
+First, leaders gain self-knowledge, deepen their ability to connect to others, and develop emotional intelligence and new habits of mind which increases their ability to be emotionally and behaviorally agile: the foundation of leadership excellence (and a thriving life).